 If kids are older then you may want to go down the educational route.
 A sleep trainer is a great idea here.
 PurFlo's Snoozee Sleep Trainer & Clock has a moon to show them it's sleep time and a sun when it's time to get up.
 There's also a clock and alarm to help older kids wake up - like they’ll ever need that!

 Colder nights mean they may need more layers.
 But when it comes to this, we take the advice from the Lullaby Trust.
-It advises that a room temperature of 16-20°C – with light bedding or a lightweight, well-fitting baby sleeping bag– is comfortable and safe for sleeping babies.
+It advises that a room temperature of 16-20°C – with light bedding or a lightweight, well-fitting baby sleeping bag is comfortable and safe for sleeping babies.
 If you’re using a blanket, make sure it’s tucked down at the foot of the mattress.
-And don’t forget those winter pyjamas.
+This article from the SleepAdvisor site also has some helpful guidance.
+Last of all, don’t forget those winter pyjamas.